biglinux/sddm-theme-biglinux/README.md

 # Biglinux sddm theme

-### This repository holds an sddm customization theme made by the biglinux team
+### This repository holds an sddm customization theme made by the biglinux team.

 ![first screenshot](Screenshots/1.png)